kubernetes/website/content/en/blog/_posts/2018-07-10-coredns-ga.md

 to return when a headless service is requested.
 This could be used to route traffic to a local pod, or to a more responsive pod.
 Many other features are in development, and of course as an open source project, we welcome you to suggest and contribute your own features!

-The features and differences described above are just a sampling.
+The features and differences described above are a few examples.
 There is much more you can do with CoreDNS.
 You can find out more on the [CoreDNS Blog](https://coredns.io/blog).

 ### Get involved with CoreDNS